 As you may have noticed however, all of the articles on this site are only half visible unless you become a free member.
 So if you haven’t done so already, sign up below for free to become a full member of the Music Industry How To family.

-This will give you full access to all the articles you can see on this website, as well as a weekly newsletter that will provide you with exclusive tips and tricks not seen anywhere else on this website.
+This will provide you with exclusive tips and tricks not seen anywhere else on this website.

 Please Note: After entering your details below, please click on the confirmation links in the two emails you will receive.
 If you do not see either of these emails in the next few minutes, please check your junk mail folder to see if they’re in there.
 You will receive four emails all together: Two with activation links, two welcoming you as a member.
 If you have problems logging in or don’t receive one of your confirmation links, please contact us with your sign up name and email address and we’ll get it sorted.